Fahad-1515/Portfolio/README.md

 This project is licensed under the MIT License.

 📬 Contact
-Email: your.email@example.com
+Email: fahad630321@gmail.com
-LinkedIn: YourLinkedIn
+LinkedIn:
-Portfolio Website: yourwebsite.com
+Portfolio Website:
 Thanks for visiting!
 Don’t forget to ⭐ this repo if you find it useful.
 ---
 Ready to Collaborate in any Project